Yasuko Namba

-Yasuko Namba (難波 康子, Nanba Yasuko) was the second Japanese woman (after Junko Tabei) to reach all of the Seven Summits.
-Namba worked as a businesswoman for Federal Express in Japan, but her hobby of mountaineering took her all over the world.
+Yasuko Namba (難波 康子, Nanba Yasuko) was the second Japanese woman (after Junko Tabei) to climb the Seven Summits.
+Namba worked as a businesswoman for FedEx in Japan, but her hobby of mountaineering took her all over the world.
 She first summited Kilimanjaro on New Year's Day in 1982, and summited Aconcagua exactly two years later.
 She reached the summit of Denali on July 1, 1985, and the summit of Mount Elbrus on August 1, 1992.
-After summiting the Vinson Massif on December 29, 1993, and the Carstensz Pyramid on November 12, 1994, Namba's final summit to reach was Mount Everest.
+After summiting Vinson Massif on December 29, 1993, and Carstensz Pyramid on November 12, 1994, Namba's final summit to reach was Mount Everest.
 She signed on with Rob Hall's guiding company, Adventure Consultants, and reached the summit in May 1996, but died during her descent in the 1996 Mount Everest disaster.

 Personal and professional life

-Prior to her involvement in the Everest disaster, Yasuko Namba had been employed by Federal Express as a personnel manager in Tokyo, Japan.
+Prior to her involvement in the Everest disaster, Yasuko Namba had been employed by FedEx as a personnel manager in Tokyo, Japan.

 She was survived by her husband, Kenichi Namba, and her brother, both of whom later traveled to Nepal with the hope of retrieving her body from Everest.

 Death

 On May 10, 1996, the 47-year-old Namba reached the summit of Everest, becoming the oldest woman to do so (her record was later broken by Anna Czerwińska of Poland who summited Everest at age 50).
 She was still high on the mountain rather late into the afternoon, and was descending when a blizzard struck.
 Namba, fellow client Beck Weathers, and their guide Mike Groom from Adventure Consultants and clients from Scott Fischer's Mountain Madness were stuck on the South Col, while a whiteout prevented them from knowing where their camp was located.
 Groom later said that Namba insisted on putting her oxygen mask on despite the fact that she had run out of oxygen.
 Both Namba and Weathers were so weak that the two guides (Groom and Neal Beidleman from Mountain Madness) had to support them.
 Although the group tried to head to the camp, the guides soon realized it was pointless and dangerous, and waited for a break in the storm.

 One of Fischer's guides, Anatoli Boukreev, set out from Camp IV into the night to find the cluster of trapped climbers.
 After assisting several other people, he came back one last time for Sandy Pittman and Tim Madsen.
-Madsen, who assumed that Namba was dead and Weathers was a "lost cause", left the two alone.
+Madsen, who assumed that Namba was dead and Weathers was a "lost cause," left the two alone.
 The following day, Stuart Hutchinson, one of the clients on Adventure Consultants, organized a search party to find both Namba and Weathers.
 Hutchinson found both in such bad shape that they were unlikely to live long enough to be carried down to Base Camp, and he decided to leave the two alone to save limited resources for the other climbers.